-3. Orients student to the educational site to include emergency procedures, OSHA, fire and
+3. Orients student to the educational site to include emergency procedures, OSHA, fire and safety, and location of evacuation procedures.

 4. Develops an environment conducive to student learning.
 Welcomes student questions and requests for assistance and guides student actions as necessary in situations of uncertainty for the student.